 - More aggressive treatment may be an option for a woman who is around 40 years of age or for couples who have been struggling with infertility for a long time.

 These are only a few of the available treatment options.
-Treatment plans are individualized; if something worked for someone else, it doesn’t necessarily mean that it will work for you too.
+Individualization of treatment plans are necessary; if something worked for someone else, it doesn’t necessarily mean that it will work for you too.

 Myth: Babies conceived through ART will have birth defects or developmental delays